nanoframework/nf-interpreter/targets/FreeRTOS/ESP32_DevKitC/BUILD-ESP32.md

 ## Build nanoCLR

 1. Launch Visual Studio and from the __File__ menu, seletc __Open Folder__ and browse to the repo folder.
-VSCode will prompt asking "Wound you like to configure this project?".
+VSCode will prompt asking "Would you like to configure this project?".
 Ignore the prompt as you need to select the build varient first.

    To enter a command into Visual Studio Code use the key combination Ctrl+Shift+P.

-2. Enter the command
+2. Click on `CMake` in the Status bar or enter the command
     ```
     CMake: Set build varient
     ```
     and set it to the `Debug + NanoCLR` build type.

+	If it also asks for a kit select `ESP32 Tools`

     Wait for CMake to process the files and build the CMake cache.
 This can take a while the first time.

-	If it also asks for a kit select `ESP32 Tools`

-3. Press F7, click on `Build` in the Status bar or enter the command
+3. Press F7, or click on `Build` in the Status bar or enter the command
     ```
     CMake: Build
     ```

 4. If you get no error you will have in the build directory the files `nanoCLR.bin` and `partitions_4mb.bin`.

-5. The third file that gets flashed into the ESP32 is the `C:/ESP32_Tools/libs/bootloader.bin`.
+5. The third file that gets flashed into the ESP32 is the `bootloader.bin` which will be located here `C:/ESP32_Tools/libs/bootloader.bin` if the automated install script is used.

 ## Flash nanoCLR into ESP32